BoolNordicAB/sharepoint-utilities/README.md

 [Production version (minified and mangled)](https://boolnordicab.github.io/sharepoint-utilities/dist/sputils.min.js)

+### Technical details

+* uglify reports that sputils.min.js is 31.68 kB
+* sputils aim to be compatible with MDS (Minimal Download Strategy).
+* sputils re-export the library [functional.js](http://functionaljs.com/) as the symbol `sputils.fjs`
+* sputils rely on the following libraries/APIs (excepting SharePoint) under the hood:
+    * [`fetch`](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), which is enabled on older platforms by the polyfill [`fetch`](https://github.com/github/fetch).
+This is a global API, so is usable from all code using `window.fetch`.
+    * [`Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), which is enabled on older platforms by [`es6-promise-polyfill`](https://github.com/lahmatiy/es6-promise-polyfill).
+This is also a global API, and is accessible at `window.Promise`.

 ## Intro

 The intent of this project is to gather best practice in JavaScript interaction with SharePoint.
 The goal is to provide a unified API through which developers can work.
 Although there is much to read on the best practices of server side SP development, the same can not be said for client side.